 When asked for some helpful advice to give writers, Barrington-Schmidt says that it all comes down to just getting started.
 She says, “Sometimes that is reading and annotating the prompt, just so they get an understanding of what they’re headed for, so even that little annotation gets them moving in the right direction.
 Start early, approach writing with an open mind.
 I think a lot of us just have an opinion and we search for information that supports that opinion, and for me good academic writing and good critical thinking requires you to suspend your opinion and read around.”

 Notary recommends, “Focus your thesis statement and have your body paragraphs pretty solid before you get stuck on your introduction and conclusion.
 I also tell writers to do a quick Google search on their topic to see what others are saying about it—this tip usually helps find a focus for scholarly research.”

-One of the common struggles for students that tutor and Stan State student Dio Cruz Tirado (senior, English, TESOL) has noticed is organization.
+Tutor and Stan State student Dio Cruz Tirado (senior, English, TESOL) has noticed that one of the common struggles for students is organization.
 “Oftentimes I'll have a student come in with great ideas, but they need a bit of help organizing them and developing them into a coherent essay," she says.
 "I've also had students who need help strengthening their thesis and supporting evidence.”